 Real estate assets are stated at cost less accumulated depreciation and amortization.
-For acquisitions of real estate, we estimate the fair value of acquired tangible assets (consisting of land, buildings and improvements) "as if vacant" and identified intangible assets and liabilities (consisting of leasehold interests, above-market and below-market leases, in-place leases and tenant relationships) and assumed debt.
+For acquisitions of real estate, we estimate the fair value of acquired tangible assets (consisting of land, buildings and improvements) "as if vacant" and identified intangible assets and liabilities (consisting of leasehold interests, intangible market lease assets and liabilities, in-place leases and tenant relationships) and assumed debt.
 Based on these estimates, we allocate the estimated fair value to the applicable assets and liabilities.
-When we enter into sale-leaseback transactions with above- or below-market leases, the intangibles will be accounted for as prepaid rent receivables or prepaid rent liabilities, respectively.
+When we enter into sale-leaseback transactions with intangible market lease assets and liabilities, the intangibles will be accounted for as prepaid rent receivables or prepaid rent liabilities, respectively.
 Fair value is determined based on an exit price approach, which contemplates the price that would be received from the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Assumptions used are property and geographic specific and may include, among other things, capitalization rates, market rental rates and EBITDA to rent coverage ratios.